gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 ##Arduino Boards Manager ESP8266 Support

 Starting with 1.6.4, Arduino allows installation of third-party platform packages using Boards Manager.
-We have packages available for Windows, Mac OS, and Linux (32 and 64 bit).

 1. Install Arduino 1.6.5 from the Arduino website.
 2. Start Arduino and open Preferences window.